Welcome to the World of CDRouter!

 A link to download the CDRouter Demo version will be provided in an email from email@example.com.

-The downloaded CDRouter Demo file will be an executable binary.
+The downloaded CDRouter Demo file should be an executable binary (If it is not, the first command below will make it executable).
 To install the CDRouter Demo software, just run the downloaded binary as the root user, in the directory you copied it to, on your system.

 (Your specific filename will contain the current version number of the CDRouter Demo software)